Chart Color Schemes

 Age

-Hackham - Onkaparinga Hills's median age exceeds the national pattern
+Hackham - Onkaparinga Hills's population is slightly older than the national pattern